wandb/openui/README.md

 ![Example Pricing Table](./assets/example-pricing-table.png)

 OpenUI let's you describe UI using your imagination, then see it rendered live.
-You can ask for changes and convert HTML to React, Svelte, Web Components, etc.  It's like [v0](https://v0.dev) but open source and not as polished :lol:.
+You can ask for changes and convert HTML to React, Svelte, Web Components, etc.  It's like [v0](https://v0.dev) but open source and not as polished :stuck_out_tongue_closed_eyes:.

 ## Demo